 - The short story Spring Fever implies this.
 Having married a conservative businessman, the protagonist is bored with her comfortable-but-bland lifestyle, and daydreams about her first love, Ray.
 Her daydreaming seamlessly melts into the past, where she chooses to "go all the way" with him...
 Back in the present, she is now unhappily married to Ray, and the ending heavily hints she's about to repeat the loop again.

 - Played with in The Time Traveler's Wife.
-Henry constantly goes back in time to his mother's death, but cannot do anything.
+Henry's physical body constantly returns in time to his mother's death, but he cannot change anything.

 - It's revealed at the end of The Dark Tower series that the whole series was just one iteration of a loop that is implied to have been looping for countless iterations.
 However, the final passage is one of hope, and implies that finally, this next time around, things will be different.

 - The kalachakras in The First Fifteen Lives Of Harry August are an entire society who meet this trope, complete with a system for sending messages arbitrarily far back in time by having people near the beginning of a loop find people near the end of a loop to give the message to.